What is Hyperconverged Infrastructure (HCI) and when should I use it?

 Why go Hyperconverged?

-The most common reasoning people choose for using a hyperconverged infrastructure is the cost and space savings that arise from using fewer types of hardware and a smaller number of servers.
+The most common reasoning people choose for using a hyperconverged infrastructure, such as an OpenStack HCI, is the cost and space savings that arise from using fewer types of hardware and a smaller number of servers.
 This idea is supplemented by the notion that ‘just putting some storage on computes’ shouldn’t make much of a difference in complexity or performance.
 After all, hard drives are slow and shouldn’t need much in terms of resources, right?
 Besides, our cloud is not running at 100% anyway, so we are making some of those free resources work for us.

 Not so fast…

-While this design looks tempting on the surface, there are a number of things to consider.
+While this configuration looks tempting on the surface, there are a number of things to consider.

 Scalability is touted as a strength of hyperconverged, and that is true if the required scale-out ratio for storage and compute happens to match the original design expectations.
 Unfortunately, that is rarely the case.
 Furthermore, this ratio needs to take into account not just capacity, but also performance on the storage side.